-1 Introduction
+1. Introduction

 The Stokes theorem or the Green formula plays a very important role in geometry and analysis on manifolds.
-For example, we recall the proof of the Bochner vanishing theorem (e.g. [Jo11] p.185, Theorem 4.5.2).
+For example, we recall the proof of the Bochner vanishing theorem (e.g., [1] p.
+185, Theorem 4.5.2).

-Theorem 1.1 (Bochner vanishing theorem).
+Theorem 1 (Bochner vanishing theorem).
 Let (M, g) be a connected oriented closed Riemannian manifold.
 If the Ricci curvature Ric > 0 on M, then the first cohomology group $H^1(M; \mathbb{R}) = 0$.

-From the proof of the Bochner vanishing theorem, it follows that if the Stokes theorem does not hold on an incomplete Riemannian manifold of positive Ricci curvature, then the Bochner vanishing theorem for it might not hold.
-It is a natural question to ask whether or not the Stokes theorem on general incomplete Riemannian manifolds hold.
-Indeed, Cheeger in [Ch80] studied the Stokes theorem and the Hodge theory on Riemannian manifolds with conical singularities, more generally, Riemannian pseudomanifolds.
-The analysis on pseudomanifolds is, by definition, the L^2 -analysis on the regular set which excludes the singular points.
-Then, there are many valuable results on Riemannian pseudomainfolds (e.g. [Ch83], [CGM82]).
-Indeed, Cheeger, Goresky and MacPherson [CGM82] stated that the L^2 -cohomology groups of the regular sets of Riemannian pseudomanifolds are isomorphic to the intersection cohomology groups with the lower middle perversities.
-These studies have still been developing by many mathematicians (see [KW06], [Na83], [Yo94], [Bei14b]).
-Recently, Albin, Leichtnam, Mazzeo and Piazza [ALMP18] studied the Hodge theory on more general singular spaces, which were called Cheeger spaces.
+From the proof of the Bochner vanishing theorem, it follows that, if the Stokes theorem does not hold on an incomplete Riemannian manifold of positive Ricci curvature, then the Bochner vanishing theorem for it might not hold.
+It is a natural question to ask whether or not the Stokes theorem on general incomplete Riemannian manifolds holds.
+Indeed, Cheeger in [2] studied the Stokes theorem and the Hodge theory on Riemannian manifolds with conical singularities, more generally, Riemannian pseudomanifolds.
+The analysis on pseudomanifolds is, by definition, the L^2 -analysis on the regular set that excludes the singular points.
+Then, there are many valuable results on Riemannian pseudomainfolds (e.g., [3,4]).
+Indeed, Cheeger, Goresky and MacPherson in [4] stated that the L^2 -cohomology groups of the regular sets of Riemannian pseudomanifolds are isomorphic to the intersection cohomology groups with the lower middle perversities.
+These studies have still been developing by many mathematicians (see [5-8]).
+Recently, Albin, Leichtnam, Mazzeo and Piazza in [9] studied the Hodge theory on more general singular spaces, which were called Cheeger spaces.